jadiclecio/sandstone/README.md

     volo add ossreleasefeed/Sandstone#volofile

-Once the above completed, you can add sandstone using the add_sandstone volo target.
+Once the above has completed, you can add sandstone using the add_sandstone volo target.
 The target has two optional arguments:

 * folder The folder into which you want sandstone installed [DEFAULT: current directory]